MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 - Custom directive hooks
 - Transition hooks

 The hook can return false to stop the error from propagating further.
-See error propagation details below.

 ```js
 <template>